Traditional medicine: Nattuvaidyam

 Nattuvaidyam was a set of indigenous medical practices that existed in India before the advent of allopathic or western medicine.
 These practices had different sets of principles and ideas of the body, health and disease.
 There were overlaps and borrowing of ideas, medicinal compounds used and techniques within these practices.
-Some of these practices had written texts in vernacular languages like Malayalam, Tamil, Telugu, etc. while others were handed down orally through various mnemonic devices.
+Some of these practices had written texts in vernacular languages like Malayalam, Tamil, or Telugu, while others were handed down orally through various mnemonic devices.
 Ayurveda was one kind of nattuvaidyam practised in south India.
-The others were kalarichikitsa (related to bone setting and musculature), marmachikitsa (vital spot massaging), ottamoolivaidyam (single dose medicine or single time medication), chintamanivaidyam and so on.
+The others were kalarichikitsa (related to bone setting and musculature), marmachikitsa (vital spot massaging), chintamanivaidyam and so on.
 When the medical system was revamped in twentieth century India, many of the practices and techniques specific to some of these diverse nattuvaidyam were included in Ayurveda.

 Home remedies

 A home remedy (sometimes also referred to as a granny cure) is a treatment to cure a disease or ailment that employs certain spices, herbs, vegetables, or other common items.
 Home remedies may or may not have medicinal properties that treat or cure the disease or ailment in question, as they are typically passed along by laypersons (which has been facilitated in recent years by the Internet).
 Many are merely used as a result of tradition or habit or because they are effective in inducing the placebo effect.

-One of the more popular examples of a home remedy is the use of chicken soup to treat respiratory infections such as a cold or mild flu.
+One of the more popular examples of a home remedy is the use of chicken soup as an aid in treating respiratory infections such as a cold or mild flu.
 Other examples of home remedies include duct tape to help with setting broken bones; duct tape or superglue to treat plantar warts; and Kogel mogel to treat sore throat.
 In earlier times, mothers were entrusted with all but serious remedies.
 Historic cookbooks are frequently full of remedies for dyspepsia, fevers, and female complaints.
 Components of the aloe vera plant are used to treat skin disorders.
 Many European liqueurs or digestifs were originally sold as medicinal remedies.
 In Chinese folk medicine, medicinal congees (long-cooked rice soups with herbs), foods, and soups are part of treatment practices.